arjunvk007/main_portfolio_project/README.md

 ![Cyclistic Bike Share Analysis 2023](https://github.com/arjunvk007/main_portfolio_project/blob/main/Portfolio%20Sql%20%20photos/Bike%20share%20Analysis%202023.png)

+**1. Data Visualization:**

+**Line Charts:**

+Used to display the number of ride members (Casual and Members) by bike type (Classic and Electric) over months (September to December).

+Show trends in bike usage between Casual and Membership users.

+**KPI Cards:**

+Highlights key metrics like:

+Average duration of rides for each month.

+Total number of members for September, October, November, and December.

+Easy to track the overall trend of participation and average time spent.

+**2. Filters:**

+Dropdown filters for months and user types (Casual or Member) enable dynamic interactivity.

+Allows users to focus on specific groups or periods for better insight.

+**3. Insight Generation:**

+Feedback/Observation Section: Summarizes key trends (e.g., shift from classic bikes to electric bikes, seasonal effects on bike usage).

 **Cyclistic Bike Share Analysis 2024 Q1**

 ![Cyclistic Bike Share Analysis 2024 Q1](https://github.com/arjunvk007/main_portfolio_project/blob/main/Portfolio%20Sql%20%20photos/Bike%20share%20Analysis%202024%20Q1.png)

+**1. Data Visualization:**

+Line Charts:

+Similar functionality as the first image, comparing Casual and Membership usage by bike type.

+Covers January to April of 2024.

+KPI Cards:

+Displays metrics such as:

+Total number of members for January, February, March, and April.

+Average daily usage for each month.

+**3. Filters:**

+Monthly and user-type filters are included to analyze different periods and user categories.

+**4. Insight Generation:**

+Feedback Section:

+Highlights patterns, such as the decline in bike usage due to weather and the gradual recovery in Q1.

+Notes increased electric bike demand in April.

 **Cyclistic Bike Share Analysis 2024 Q2**